nicodri/CS281/README.md

-# CS281
+# Yelp Restaurant Classification

-Repository for the Harvard course: CS 281 Advanced Machine Learning
+Repository of our project with @vigodi during the Harvard course: CS 281 Advanced Machine Learning in Fall 2015.

+Goal of the project was to investigate how to use the restaurant reviews to automatically label the restaurants with their categories.
+The paper describes our method and shows our results.

-It contains my project with @vigodi,i.e. all the code in Python and the paper in the folder /paper See the course syllabus at: https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&cad=rja&uact=8&ved=0ahUKEwiYq_H2kerKAhVL1B4KHQIzAgkQFggjMAE&url=https%3A%2F%2Fcanvas.harvard.edu%2Ffiles%2F1054827%2Fdownload%3Fdownload_frd%3D1%26verifier%3DqYzlXPUM0xqBY1Pyi50Mtes3ze96BzWFHUtnv7tL&usg=AFQjCNG_43UkW0u_QfBqSr74hVVWJu2K6A
+The repo contains also our code in Python and our exploratory notebooks.

+See the course syllabus at: goo.gl/Qv1S6H
-Course done in Fall 2015